ohdoyoel/ohdoyoel.github.io/_posts/2022-04-19-algorithm-with-ps-01.md

 }
 ```

-## Finding a Square Root using a Binary Search
+## Find a Square Root using a Binary Search

 > **What is Binary Search or Bisection Method?**
 > - Choose an initial lower boundary and an upper boundary for the ANSWER.